chardmd/jamstackbuild/README.md

 # Jamstack Build

-### Your ultimate source for JAMstack tutorials on the web
+### Your source for simple and easy to understand JAMstack tutorials on the web